 4. Don’t Pay for Boxes

 Boxes are critical to the moving process, so moving companies charge exorbitant fees for them.
-Expect to pay between $1.50 – $2.00 for a single 18”x18”x18” moving box in Calgary.
+Expect to pay between $1.50 – $2.00 for a single 18”x18”x18” moving box in Toronto.
 Larger or custom-size boxes can range up to $20 each.
 Even for a family of minimalists, the cost of containers can quickly reach into the hundreds.

 Though buying boxes is convenient, it may be an unnecessary expense.
 After all, there are many free and easy ways to source moving boxes from within your neighbourhood.